acfloria/px4_user_guide/en/advanced_features/long_range_com.md

 * To check if the script did start up correctly you can attach to the session (`screen -dr` or `tmux attach`).
 If you see `Connected with result code 0` then the script did boot up correctly and the relay server is operational.

-### Ground Station Computer
+#### Ground Station Computer

 It is assumed that the ground station computer operating system is Ubuntu.
+It can be set up by executing the following steps:

 * Install the required python modules